 Safety testing is crucial to ensure that footwear products do not pose any risks or hazards to consumers and comply with relevant regulatory and ISO standards.
 Some key types of footwear safety testing include:

 Harmful substance identification: This testing aims to identify and quantify any potentially hazardous substances present in footwear materials, guaranteeing consumer safety and regulatory compliance.
-For example, footwear lab testing may assess for the presence of formaldehyde, Dimethyl fumarate, chromium, per- and poly-fluoroalkyl substances (PFAS), banned AZO colorants, and chemicals restricted by the EU’s REACH regulation.
+For example, footwear lab testing may assess for the presence of formaldehyde, Dimethyl fumarate, chromium, per- and poly-fluoroalkyl substances (PFAS), banned AZO colorants, and chemicals restricted by the EU’s REACH regulation, like substances of very high concern (SVHCs).

 Slip resistance testing: This type of testing assesses the footwear's traction and slip resistance on different surfaces to prevent accidental slips and falls.